 Being 5x better at the pharmacy level means you have at your fingertips:

-Most brands and the generics
+- Most brands names and the generics

-Side effects of common drugs (don’t just tell the customer it doesn’t have side effects.
+- Side effects of common drugs (don’t just tell the customer it doesn’t have side effects).

-Drug interactions & contraindications (this is where you come in as a professional)
+- Drug interactions & contraindications (this is where you come in as a professional)

-Dosage forms and frequency
+- Dosage forms and frequency

-The active ingredients of specific drugs
+- The active ingredients of specific drugs

 What else do you think a healthcare provider needs to learn?